CREDIT INFORMATION (PRIVACY) POLICY

-- a statement that an information request has been made to a credit reporting body, by a credit provider, in relation to applications for credit;
+- a statement that an information request has been made to a credit reporting body, by a credit provider, in relation to your application for credit;

-- if relevant, the type of commercial credit, and the amount of credit sought in an application that you have made to a credit provider, in connection with which that credit provider has made an information request concerning you;
+- the type of consumer credit or commercial credit, and the amount of credit sought in an application that you have made to a credit provider, in connection with which that credit provider has made an information request concerning you;

-- overdue and default information concerning current and/or previous loans;
+- overdue and default information concerning your current and/or previous loans;

-- payment information in general, including information concerning late payments;
+- payment information about you, including information concerning late payments;

-- information about any new arrangements that may have been made involving an existing credit contract;
+- information about new arrangements you may have made involving an existing credit contract;

 - court proceedings (civil) information about you;

-- insolvency information, as included on the National Personal Insolvency Index, which relates to bankruptcy, debt agreements, personal insolvency agreements and Sections 50 and/or 188 Bankruptcy Act directions and/or authorities;
+- personal insolvency information about you, as included on the National Personal Insolvency Index, which relates to bankruptcy, debt agreements, personal insolvency agreements and Sections 50 and/or 188 Bankruptcy Act directions and/or authorities;

-- publicly available information concerning activities in Australia and your credit worthiness, including information recorded on the National Personal Insolvency Index;
+- publicly available information concerning your activities in Australia and your credit worthiness, including information recorded on the National Personal Insolvency Index;

-- if relevant, any opinion that we might reach that there may have been a serious infringement in relation to any credit we may have provided to you, your company and/or your business, with the circumstances specified on the file; and
+- any opinion that We might reach that you have committed a serious credit infringement in relation to consumer credit We have provided to you, with the circumstances specified on the file; and